-Certain qualifications and conditions must be met to be eligible for an HSA – see IRS Publication 970 or view our HSA resource center for more details.
+Certain qualifications and conditions must be met to be eligible for an HSA – see IRS Publication 970 or view our HSA page for more details.

 Case studies are provided for illustrative purposes only.
 Past performance is not indicative of future results.
 Investing involves risk including possible loss of principal.
 Information included in the above case study was provided by the investor and included with permission.
 Equity Trust Company does not independently verify all information provided by third parties.

 Learn How a Self-Directed Health Savings Account Can Help You Take Control of Your Medical Costs